 Acquiring Martial Arts skills takes lots of time and lots of effort.

 The recommended time scale between gradings in Yoseikan Karate is no sooner than every 3 months,

-and are held at either the Head Dojo, at the after school club venue or at our training camps which are also held at our Head Dojo on Fridays during half term breaks.
+YKA gradings are held at the Head Dojo during class times or whilst on training camps which are also held at our Head Dojo on Fridays during half term breaks.

 Junior Kyu Grade Ranks have two stages to each rank, level one and level two,

 often referred to as half ranks, these are in fact full rank levels.

 level one is displayed by a white belt with a coloured stripe running throughout the length of the belt,

 level two is is shown as a coloured belt with a white stripe running throughout the length on the belt,

 at Brown Belt 3rd kyu level ranks this changes.